netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

 ~~~~
 {: #schedule-tree title="Schedule Tree Structure" artwork-align="center"}

-   Each of these groupings are presented in the following subsections.
+   Each of these groupings is presented in the following subsections.
 Examples
    are provided in {{usage}}.

 ## The "period-of-time" Grouping